FPGAs could replace GPUs in many deep learning applications

 But the problem with FPGAs is that they are very hard to program.
 Configuring FPGUs requires knowledge and expertise of hardware descriptor languages such as Verilog or VHDL.
 Machine learning programs are written in high-level languages such as Python or C, and converting their logic to FPGA instructions is very difficult.
 Running neural networks modeled with TensorFlow, PyTorch, Caffe, and other frameworks on FPGAs would normally require considerable manual time and effort.

-“To program an FPGA, you need to assemble a of hardware engineers who know how to develop FPGAs, hire a good architect who understands neural networks, spend a few years developing a hardware model, and compile it for an FPGA while facing the problem of reaching high usage or high frequency,” Larzul says.
+“To program an FPGA, you need to assemble a team of hardware engineers who know how to develop FPGAs, hire a good architect who understands neural networks, spend a few years developing a hardware model, and compile it for an FPGA while facing the problem of reaching high usage or high frequency,” Larzul says.
 “Meanwhile, you need to have a extensive math skills to accurately compute the models with less precision and a team of software people to map the AI framework models to the hardware architecture.

 Mipsology, Larzul’s company, aims to bridge that gap with Zebra, a software platform that allows developers to easily port their deep learning code to FPGA hardware.